Edna112/viral_boast_smm/LOCAL_TESTING_RESULTS.md

 ## Conclusion

-The Viral Boast SMM platform is **fully functional** for core user operations.
+The PIS SMM platform is **fully functional** for core user operations.
 All authentication, profile management, and membership features are working correctly.
 The platform is ready for production use with the current feature set.

 **Overall Status: ✅ READY FOR PRODUCTION**